DanielaK13/Minecraft/README.md

-# Minecraft_Boneco
+# Minecraft

-Doll Minecraft using OpenGL in C.
+This is a doll from Minecraft using OpenGL in C.